parulnith/Data-Visualisation-libraries/README.md

 William S. Cleveland*

 ## About this repository
-This repository contains the files linked to the articles that I wrote on **Medium** regarding different Data Visualisation tools both in R and Python
+This repository contains the files linked to the articles that I wrote on **Medium** regarding different Data Visualisation libraries.

 ### Python
 * [PyViz: Simplifying the Data Visualisation process in Python.](https://towardsdatascience.com/pyviz-simplifying-the-data-visualisation-process-in-python-1b6d2cb728f1)